achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    63.Data Science in the Cloud-Amazon SageMaker,Amazon Lex,Amazon Rekognition,Azure Machine Learning (Azure ML) Services,Azure Service Bot framework,Google Cloud AutoML

+   64.platforms to build and deploy ML models -Uber has Michelangelo,Google has TFX,Databricks has MLFlow,Amazon Web Services (AWS) has Sagemaker

 ***Follow leaders in the field to update yourself in the field***

     1.Linkedin